 Since proton therapy delivers an increased dose that stops specifically at the tumor site, it protects much of the surrounding, normal tissue.
 It’s painless, non-invasive and well tolerated which often times leads to fewer side effects now and in the future.

 The GammaPod at UMMC, located in the Gamma Knife Suite

 GammaPod — the world's first radiation therapy system dedicated specifically to treat early-stage breast cancer — delivers a higher dose of radiation to the tumor and less radiation to nearby vital organs such as the heart and lungs.
 Using an approach called stereotactic body radiation therapy (SBRT), this innovative technology is also gentler on the skin and healthy breast tissue.

 Doctors and scientists at the University of Maryland invented and developed GammaPod, which the U.S. Food and Drug Administration cleared for use in 2017.
 The University of Maryland Medical Center was the first in the world to use the new technology to treat patients, and is currently one of only two centers in the world to use GammaPod.

 The only deep tissue thermal therapy unit in the world, located at the Maryland Proton Treatment Center (MPTC)

-Thermal therapy is a non-invasive, non-toxic procedure that heats the tumor to between 104-110 degrees Fahrenheit and sensitizes cancer to other therapies.
+Thermal therapy is a non-invasive procedure that heats the tumor to between 104-110 degrees Fahrenheit and sensitizes cancer to other therapies.
 It is used in combination with protons, radiation, and chemotherapy.
 This treatment offers minimal side effects and when combined with other standard therapies can improve a patient’s odds of beating cancer.